the-erin-collective/azure-upload-demo/README.md

 This will run the app without any arguments prompting it to display help information, like which commands can be used and what they're parameters are.

-The same information will be shown by using the command:

-`node fic.ts help`

-And for more detail on a specific command add the `-h` option to your command, for example to get help on the list command use...
+For more detail on a specific command add the `-h` option to your command, for example to get help on the list command use...

 `node fic.ts list -h`